Witney Carson Honored By Ex ‘DWTS’ Partner Milo Manheim For National Dance Day

 “How do remember all that dancing and don’t u get nervous,” questioned a fourth follower.

-In the Instagram clip, Milo and Witney danced in front of a backdrop that depicted the couple as standing on a New York City subway platform.
+In the Instagram clip, Milo and Witney danced in front of a backdrop that depicted a New York City subway platform.
 As trains raced on either side of the duo, they performed a flawless Charleston dressed in denim outfits.

 The most shocking tidbit regarding this dance was that it was performed during week two of the competition, where most celebrities are still finding their footing in the world of ballroom dance.
-This dance proved Milo’s natural ability in the discipline, but the trust he had in Witney from the beginning of the season.
+This dance proved Milo’s natural ability in the discipline and the trust he had in Witney from the beginning of the season.

 View this post on Instagram